John William Hotson

-John William Hotson (May 2, 1869 – August 22, 1957) was an American botanist and a professor of botany at University of Washington.
+John William Hotson (May 2, 1869 – August 22, 1957) was a Canadian-American botanist and a professor of botany at University of Washington.
 He was a founder of the herbarium at the University of Washington and a pioneer of the systematic study of bulbiliferous anamorphic fungi.
 He was the first to make a comprehensive study of plant rust in the state of Washington.

 Early life

-John William Hotson, the son of George Hotson and Elizabeth Jane Vincent, was born in Innerkip, Ontario.
+John William Hotson, the son of George Hotson and Elizabeth Jane Vincent, was born in Innerkip, Ontario, Canada.
 He and Sarah Jane Doak married in 1911 in Didsbury, Alberta.
 They had two children, Jean Hotson and Hugh Howison Hotson.

 Education

 Hotson received undergraduate (1901) and master's degrees (1902) from McMaster University in Toronto, Ontario.
 In 1910, after a year of teaching botany at Pomona College, he quit his position with the intention to attend Harvard University for doctoral studies.
 At Pomona, he was described as "a fine scholar and an efficient teacher, and it was with regret that his resignation was accepted."

 Prior to attending Harvard, Hotson attended, as a graduate student, the University of Chicago, 1902 (summer and fall), Cornell University, 1903 (winter), Teachers' College, Columbia University, 1903 (spring), and Clark University, 1903 (summer).
 After a period working as an instructor and school principal in Guelph, Ontario, Hotson continued his studies as a graduate student at the University of Chicago (1906–1907) and then at Harvard University (1910).
 He was awarded a doctorate in botany from Harvard in 1913.

 While at Cornell, Hotson became ill, "inflicted with a fever."
-The medical expenses as a result of the fever were pay for by Andrew Carnegie.
+The medical expenses as a result of the fever were paid for by Andrew Carnegie.

 Andrew Carnegie has remitted a check...